TavionK/scrimba-war-game/README.md

 ## How to Play

+1. Open the application in the browser: https://tavion-war-game.netlify.app/
-1. Click the New Deck button to generate a shuffled deck.
+2. Click the New Deck button to generate a shuffled deck.
-2. Click Draw to reveal a card for yourself and the computer.
+3. Click Draw to reveal a card for yourself and the computer.
-3. The game automatically compares the two cards and awards a point to the player with the higher card.
+4. The game automatically compares the two cards and awards a point to the player with the higher card.
-4. Repeat until all cards have been drawn.
+5. Repeat until all cards have been drawn.
-5. At the end of the game, the player with the most points is declared the winner.
+6. At the end of the game, the player with the most points is declared the winner.

 ## Preview